-- 98. Section 25, which defines the term "single-building assessment", and section 26, which enables the Scottish Ministers to make regulations modifying certain aspects of that definition, are fully discussed in paragraphs 6 to 15 above. - 99.
+- 104. Section 25, which defines the terms "single-building assessment" and "additional work assessment", and section 26, which enables the Scottish Ministers to make regulations modifying certain aspects of the definition of "single-building assessment", are fully discussed in paragraphs 6 to 17 above. - 105.
 Section 27(1) sets out the meaning of "owner" in relation to Crown premises.
 Various provisions in the Bill refer to the owner of premises, including sections 3, 6, 7 and 10.
 If, for example, the carrying out of a single-building assessment requires access to premises an interest in which belongs to a government department, any notice given to the owner of the premises under section 3 must be given to that government department.
-In addition, section 11(3) contains special provision in relation to entry on Crown premises under section 11(1) such entry is only permitted if the owner (determined in accordance with section 27(1)) consents. - 100.
+In addition, section 11(3) contains special provision in relation to entry on Crown premises under section 11(1) such entry is only permitted if the owner (determined in accordance with section 27(1)) consents. - 106.
 Section 28 defines certain other terms used in the Bill, including "occupier" (used in sections 3, 6, 7, 12, 14 and 15).